Mohan-Babu-University-Official/mca_python_course_content_2025/docs/source/module1_input_output_and_data_types.rst

 .. _module1_input_output_and_data_types:

-Module 1: Input/Output, Formatted Strings, and Data Types
+Input/Output, Formatted Strings, and Data Types
 =========================================================

 1. Using ``input()`` and ``print()``